Engage with BioSCape

 PRISM data from other projects

-Download data from NASA's EMIT, ECOSTRESS, or GEDI sensors over the BioSCape study region.
+Download data from NASA's EMIT, ECOSTRESS, PACE, or GEDI satellite sensors over the BioSCape study region to practise working with these new types of data.

-EMIT and ECOSTRESS are imaging spectrometers aboard the International Space Station that collects data similar to the BioSCape imaging spectrometers.
-Learn more at the EMIT or ECOSTRESS webpages.
-GEDI is a lidar instrument that collected data similar to the LVIS instrument in BioSCape.
+EMIT and ECOSTRESS are imaging spectrometers aboard the International Space Station that collects data similar to AVIRIS-NG and HyTES imaging spectrometers.
+PACE is a new ocean color instrument similar to PRISM, and GEDI is a lidar instrument that collected data similar to the LVIS instrument in BioSCape.

-Training resources on how to use these data are available- for example you can learn how to Apply ECOSTRESS and EMIT to Ecological Problems or access the EMIT Workshop Website (both include python notebooks!).
+Training resources on how to use these data are available- for example you can learn how to Apply ECOSTRESS and EMIT to Ecological Problems, access the EMIT Workshop Website, or learn how to work with EMIT and PACE data or EMIT and NEON data together.

 Complete our online Training Course